BAT PREPERATION AND CARE

 Almost all bats returned to us by concerned players are not the result of defects in either the materials or manufacture but are part of the natural wear and tear process of the natural willow.

 If you are in doubt, please contact us before returning your new bat.
 It could save you unnecessary postage, inconvenience and time.

 Pre-Prepared Cricket Bats

 A number of cricket bats sold at Kingsgrove Sports have been “Pre-Prepared” by bat manufactures.
 This process is done by hand NOT machine and greatly reduces the time needed to prepare your bat for match play.

-Please note that this is not a full ‘knocking in’ service and a minimum of additional preparation work by yourself or us is required after purchase and prior to a match so that you can maximise the performance and longevity of your bat.
+Please note that this is not a full ‘knocking in’ service and additional preparation work by yourself is required after purchase and prior to a match so that you can maximise the performance and longevity of your bat.

 Knocking In Process